splunk/splunk-sdk-ruby/README.md

-# Splunk::Sdk::Ruby

-TODO: Write a gem description

-## Installation

-Add this line to your application's Gemfile:

-    gem 'splunk-sdk-ruby'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install splunk-sdk-ruby

-## Usage

-TODO: Write usage instructions here

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 # The Splunk Software Development Kit for Ruby (Preview Release)

 This SDK contains library code and examples designed to enable developers to